Joniqs/Password-Generator/README.md

 Press 'Generate Password' in order to generate new password.
 Copy your result and use it freely.

-# Password Generator

-I created this project so I can easily create strong passwords based on user input.

 ## Credits

 Jonatan Kwiatkowski